aigarsild/ringiaripark/README.md

 I used .scss for styling and .jsx for creating react components and bootstrap styles and components.

+Form is working and using Netlifys form functionality and I added Googles recaptcha.

 ## Project setup
 ```
 npm install